 Cape Town’s innercity is abuzz with activity on the first Thursday of every month when Capetonians (and visitors) wander through the various galleries and stores, which stay open until 9pm.

-To start off your evening, grab a map of the city at your first stop, which is any one of the participating galleries so that you can plot out your route.
-Some of our favourite participating shops and galleries include the City Bowl Market on Hope Street, the Book Lounge on Roeland Street, Michaelis Galleries at UCT’s Hiddingh Campus on Orange Street and Youngblood Gallery and Beautifull Food.
+To start your evening, grab a map of the city at your first stop – which is any one of the participating galleries – so that you can plot your route.
+Some of our favourite participating shops and galleries include the Book Lounge on Roeland Street, Michaelis Galleries at UCT’s Hiddingh Campus on Orange Street and Youngblood Gallery and Beautifull Food.

-- LICHEN – a solo exhibition by Alexia Beckerling at Ground Art Caffé
+- 2015 – 2018 – a collection of digital artwork by Eugenie Miller at Ground Art Caffé

-- Nando’s Creative Exchange 2018 – a group exhibition at AVA Gallery
+- Rendezvous – a group exhibition at Smith Gallery

 About First Thursdays

 The brainchild of Gareth Pearson, who first experienced this concept in Zurich, First Thursdays is great way for locals to enjoy the city’s cultural richness, which has in recent years promulgated in the area between Wale and Strand streets.
 The main hub is concentrated in that vicinity, with a few galleries, boutiques and shops in Bree and Buitensingel streets also partaking and continues to expand to the rest of the city centre.